How to Practice Gentle Nutrition in Intuitive Eating

 The 10th principle of Intuitive Eating is "honor your health with gentle nutrition."
 Expanding on the principle, the book reads:

-"Make food choices that honor your health and taste buds while making you feel well.
-Remember that you do not have to eat perfectly to be healthy.
-You will not suddenly get a nutrient deficiency or gain weight from one snack, one meal, or one day of eating.
-It's what you eat consistently over time that matters - progress not perfection is what counts."
+“Make food choices that honor your well-being, taste buds, and culture; while attuning to how your body feels.
+Remember that you don’t have to eat perfectly to be healthy.
+You will not suddenly get a nutrient deficiency from one snack, one meal, or one day of eating.
+It’s what you eat consistently over time that matters.
+It might be surprising for you to learn that what you eat and how you move your body only accounts for ten percent of your health.
+Progress, not perfection, is what counts.” ~ Intuitive Eating, 4th Ed.

 • Someone who works multiple jobs or lacks food prep skills trying to add vegetables to frozen and boxed convenience meals.